Program Highlights

 - Detection Engineering Lab Setup

-- Proactive Hunt for confirming presence of adversary
+- Proactive Hunt for confirming the presence of adversary

 - Hunt for advanced persistence techniques